Ibadinov/PC3/PROCESS.md

 * A new Contributor who makes a correct patch SHALL be invited to become a Maintainer.

-* Administrators MAY remove Maintainers who are inactive for an extended period of time, or who repeatedly fail to apply this process accurately.
+* It is NOT RECOMMENDED for administrators to remove Maintainers unless they are inactive for an extended period of time, or repeatedly fail to apply this process accurately.

 ## Further Reading